 In the past Brighton & Hove has not had a late night opening rota due to the range of pharmacies opened after 8pm.
-As this situation has changed since the last PNA was published, it is recommended NHSE and Sussex Integrated Care Board reviews the situation regarding a rota from existing pharmacies.
+As this situation has changed since the last PNA was published, it is recommended NHSE/I reviews the situation.

-However there continues to be a spread of pharmacies open weekday early evenings and at weekends except in Portslade, although the pharmacy at the Holmbush Shopping Centre, Shoreham approximately 1.5 miles to the west of the city is open until 8pm six days a week.
+However there continues to be a spread of pharmacies open weekday early evenings and at weekends except in Portslade.